telefab/telefab-website/wordpress/wp-content/plugins/user-role-editor/readme.txt

 Capabilities could be assigned on per user basis.
 Multiple roles could be assigned to user simultaneously.
 You can add new capabilities and remove unnecessary capabilities which could be left from uninstalled plugins.
 Multi-site support is provided.

+Try it out on your free TasteWP [test site](https://demo.tastewp.com/user-role-editor)

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](http://shinephp.com)